callumrollo/callumrollo.github.io/content/pages/about.md

 ### Things I enjoy talking about

-With varying levels of competence but a universal level of enthusiasm
+With varying levels of competence but universal enthusiasm

 - Ocean slope currents
 - Cross shelf exchange